jantimon/next-yak/README.md

 yet another CSS-in-JS library

+a CSS-in-JS POC with the power of "dynamic at the speed and reliability of static" 🙃

 ## Motivation

 Most of the existing CSS-in-JS libraries are either slow or have a complex api.
 This project tries to find a middle ground between speed and api complexity.